Jump to Video

 Plugins add a world of functionality and cool features to a website.
 But a word of caution – because plugins come from 3rd party developers, not all plugins are created equal, are equally well-developed or well-supported, and functionality may not cover all versions of WordPress.

 Also, plugins are usually where the finger is pointed when something goes wrong with a website.
+Plugins and themes are the primary source of website compromise by bad actors.
 If your website suddenly doesn’t want to load or glitches or straight-up crashes, the first step is always to disable plugins – so the more you have, the more you are inviting the risk of problems.

 Topics in this tutorial: